Welcome from Chief Linda J. Stump-Kurnick, Assistant Vice President of Public and Environmental Safety

-Thank you for taking time to visit the University of Florida Police Department (UFPD) website.
+Thank you for taking the time to visit the University of Florida Police Department (UFPD) website.
 I am extremely proud to be a part of such a progressive campus law enforcement agency, and would like to tell you a little more about our department.

 Every member of the UF community should also be familiar with, and take advantage of, the UFPD Community Services Division.
 The CSD is one of the most important divisions of our department.
 CSD Officers are committed to providing personal and property safety information and programs designed to help make your educational, living, and working experience at UF as enjoyable and crime-free as possible.
 You can contact the Community Services Division at (352) 392-1409.